YouthHax/mlh-localhost-github/README.md

-# MLH Localhost Hometown Map
+# YouthHax2019 Hometown Map

 This repository contains the source code for a map of the hometowns of anyone who attends the MLH Localhost workshop, How to Collaborate on Code Projects with GitHub.
 Participants learn best practice GitHub workflows, add their hometown to `locations.txt`, and see the giant community they're part of!

-## How to participate in this workshop
+## How to add your hometown

 1. Make a GitHub account.
 2. Fork this repository.